 Ian Ritchie Architects were appointed by Longmartin Properties Ltd to design the transformation of Sussex House, which is located at the intersection of Long Acre and Upper St Martin’s Lane.
-It has a £7 million construction cost and is one of several multi-million mixed use developments iRAL is designing for The Mercers’ Company in Covent Garden.
+It was completed at £7 million construction cost and is one of several multi-million mixed-use developments iRAL has designed for The Mercers Company in Covent Garden.

-Sussex House is the most prominent corner building at this major junction.
-The building has a new façade, and the completely redesigned interior space has a new façade, in part of light transmitting insulated cast glass, and circulation core, and the completely redesigned interior space has a 4,700 sq ft flagship retail store at ground level and first floor, 9,500 sq ft of office space above and a 500 sq ft rooftop terrace.
+Sussex House is a prominent corner building at this major junction.
+The building has a new façade, and the completely redesigned interior space has a 4,000 sq ft retail or gastro-pub space at ground level and first floor, 7,600 sq ft of office space and a 500 sq ft rooftop terrace.

 Any new building or refurbishment in Covent Garden must strike a delicate balance between history and modernity.
 While satisfying contemporary needs, its design qualities must demonstrate sensitivity to the area’s distinctive existing fabric, long history, and well-loved character.
-IRAL’s design has replaced a utilitarian building with an elegant contemporary piece of architecture with a positive relationship to the other corner Victorian and Georgian buildings.
+IRAL’s design has replaced a utilitarian building with an elegant contemporary piece of architecture with a positive relationship to the other corner Victorian and Georgian buildings at the intersection.

 Following studies of the proportions and characteristics of Covent Garden’s existing façades the new building presents a rich yet harmonious architecture to the surrounding context.
 The classic architectural composition has a base, middle and top – and these elements are clearly articulated in the design and there is a balanced composition between the overall façade and fenestration.